cloudsimplus/cloudsimplus/README.md

 <a id="why-another-fork"></a>

-# But why another CloudSim fork? :unamused:
+# But why an independent CloudSim fork? :unamused:
 The original CloudSim moved on to a new major release, introducing a completely new set of classes to provide Container as a Service (CaaS) simulations, before the changes proposed here being merged to the official repository.
 This way, all the work performed here was not incorporated to allow this new CaaS module to be developed using this redesigned version.
-And unfortunately, there are several months of hard work that would need to be replicated to merge both projects.
+Unfortunately, there are several months of hard work that would need to be replicated to merge both projects.
+In reason of that, CloudSim Plus was born as an independent fork, following its own way and philosophies.

 <p align="right"><a href="#top">:arrow_up:</a></p>